lolhalolol1/Halo-4-PBR/README.md

 ## How to Use
 When working with a material in Bonobo/Foundation, at the top of the tag you can change the shader template.
 The main PBR shader templates can be found in "shaders\material_shaders\materials_pbr".
-The older/outdated PBR shader templates can still be found in "shaders\material_shaders\materials_pbr" but I strongly recommend you use the newer ones as these will not recieve further updates.
+The older/outdated PBR shader templates can still be found in "shaders\material_shaders\materials_oli" but I strongly recommend you use the newer ones as these will not receive further updates.

 Depending on the template you select, different features will be available and different textures can be used or will be required.
 The most basic template usess the following textures: